-Luck is the usual answer one resorts to in confusion. the forces about one seem too great, one can always "rely on his luck".
+Luck is the usual answer one resorts to in a confusion.
+If the forces about one seem too great, one can always "rely on his luck".
 By luck we mean "destiny not personally guided".
 When one turns loose of an automobile wheel and hopes the car will stay on the road, by luck, he is often disappointed.
 And so it is in life.
 Those things left to chance become less likely to work themselves out.
 One has seen a friend shutting his eyes to the bill collectors and gritting his teeth while he hopes that he will win at the races and solve all his problems.
 One has known people who handled their lives this way for years.
-Indeed, one of Dickens' great characters had the entire philosophy of "waiting for something to turn up."
-But luck, while we grant that it IS a potent element, is only necessary amid a strong current of confusing factors.
-If one has to have LUCK to see him through then it follows too that one is dealing with a confusion.
+Indeed, one of Dickens' great characters had the entire philosophy of "waiting for something to turn up".
+But luck, while we grant that it IS a potent element is only necessary amid a strong current of confusing factors.
+If one has to have LUCK to see him through then it follows that one isn't any longer at his own automobile wheel and it follows, too, that one is dealing with a confusion.